nirajvnec/testLTC/README.md

     }
 }
 Step 2: Create the Console Client Project
-Create a New Console Application:
+1. Create a New Console Application
 Open Visual Studio, create a new project, and select Console Application.
 Name it ConsoleClient.
-Implement the Console Client
+2. Implement the Console Client
-Install Required Packages:
+Install Required Packages
-Open the Package Manager Console and run the following command:
+Open the Package Manager Console and run the following commands:

 powershell

 Install-Package Microsoft.IdentityModel.Tokens -Version 4.0.4
 Install-Package System.IdentityModel.Tokens.Jwt -Version 4.0.4
-Implement the Token Generation and API Call:
+Implement the Token Generation and API Call
 Replace the code in Program.cs with the following:

 csharp